tanvir-git/odoo-documentation/content/applications/finance/accounting/taxes/vat_verification.rst

    :align: center
    :alt: Fill out the contact form with the country and VAT number before clicking on *Save*

-When you click on *Save*, Odoo runs a VIES VAT number check, and displays an error message if the VAT number is invalid.
+When you click on *Save*, CoquiAPPs runs a VIES VAT number check, and displays an error message if the VAT number is invalid.

 .. image:: vat_verification/vat-validation-error.png
    :align: center
-   :alt: Odoo displays an error message instead of saving when the VAT number is invalid
+   :alt: CoquiAPPs displays an error message instead of saving when the VAT number is invalid

 .. important::
    This tool checks the VAT number's validity but does not check the other fields' validity.